Tseung Kwan O line: Route description

-The Tseung Kwan O line is the first MTR line with no tracks on viaducts and is the only line without Automatic Platform Gates prior to the opening of the West Rail line which is now the Tuen Ma line.
+The Tseung Kwan O line is the first MTR line with no tracks on viaducts and is the only line without Automatic Platform Gates prior to the opening of the West Rail line (now the Tuen Ma line).
 It was the only line with tracks completely in tunnels until the completion of LOHAS Park station, which there are two short sections nearby that are not in tunnels.
 The stations of Yau Tong, Po Lam and LOHAS Park are at ground level, but are completely shielded to minimise noise to the surrounding development.
 The rest of the line has its tracks located underground.

 The western terminus of the line is North Point, providing cross-platform interchange with the Island line.
 However, the next station, Quarry Bay, still interchanges with the Island Line but does not provide such a cross-platform interchange.
 East of Quarry Bay, the line passes under Victoria Harbour to Yau Tong station, a station serving the East Kowloon neighbourhood of the same name, using the rail tunnel of the Eastern Harbour Crossing.
 From Yau Tong, the line passes through the Black Hill Tunnels to enter Tseung Kwan O New Town at Tiu Keng Leng.

 Within Tseung Kwan O new town, the line splits into two branches east of Tseung Kwan O station.
 One branch reaches Hang Hau and Po Lam stations in the northern part of the new town, whereas the southward branch connects LOHAS Park station in Area 86.
 LOHAS Park is a large residential development built above the Tseung Kwan O Depot, where the trains of the line are maintained.